Sabbath's Theater: Reception

 Literary critic Harold Bloom has declared Sabbath's Theater Roth's "masterwork."
 Prominent literary critic James Wood told The Morning News, "I am a great fan of Sabbath’s Theater, it was an extraordinary book."
 New York Times critic Michiko Kakutani found it hard to finish and "distasteful and disingenuous".

 It won the National Book Award for fiction—thirty-five years after Roth's debut novel Goodbye Columbus won the same award (1960).
 It was also a finalist for the 1996 Pulitzer Prize.

 After Roth's passing, the New York Times asked several prominent authors to name their favorite Roth book.
 Claire Messud picked Sabbath's Theater, writing: "The novel, outrageous when it was first published is all but inconceivable today; which is part of what makes it literarily important.
 Roth fearlessly embraces the ugliness of the aging degenerate, with Dostoevskian zeal.
 He manages to do so with such wit and in such pyrotechnic prose that this reader, at least, doesn’t hurl the book across the room."

+Stage version

+In 2023, the Signature Theatre Company put on a stage version of Sabbath's Theater at the Romulus Linney Courtyard Theatre of the Pershing Square Signature Center, an off-Broadway theater.
+The play was adapted from Roth's novel by Ariel Levy and John Turturro, with Turturro starring as Mickey Sabbath.
+The play was directed by Jo Bonney.